Conditions and Pipes¶

 Conditions¶

-There are 2 conversions which allow to define conditions:
+There are 2 conversions which let you define conditions:

 from convtools import conversion as c